gazebosim/gz-omni-meta/README.md

-This is a meta repo containing the workspace and instructions to build `ign-omni`.
+This is a meta repo containing the workspace and instructions to build `gz-omni`.

 ## Requirements